Skip to main content

 info

-Please note that for "Forgot password?", you must enter the correct user ID and/or the email address stored in the account.
+Please note that when using "Forgot password?", you must enter the correct user ID and/or the email address stored in the account.

 How can I change my login password?
-Are there password policies?
+Are there password requirements?

-Log into your sipcall user account at login.sipcall.ch.
-Click on your user in the top right navigation bar and then on "My account".
-Enter your old password in the "Change password" card and set a new one.
+To do so, log in to your sipcall user account at login.sipcall.ch.
+Click your user in the top-right navigation bar and then select “My account”.
+In the “Change password” card, enter your old password and set a new one.

 • Must be at least 10 characters long

-• Must include at least 1 uppercase and lowercase letter
+• Must contain at least 1 uppercase and 1 lowercase letter

 • Must not contain spaces or umlauts such as äöüéàë etc.